gitankush/contacts-manager/README.md

       ```

    4. Add few contacts manually in Contact table for testing purpose.

+  ### Application Setup:
-    - Application Setup: Open ContactsManager.sln in VS2017 and follow below steps to setup the application:
+  Open ContactsManager.sln in VS2017 and follow below steps to setup the application:

    - Database Connection String:
      1. Modify `ContactsManagerDBEntities` connection string in `Web.config` files for both `Evolent.ContactsMgmt.WebApi` and             `Evolent.ContactsMgmt.WebApp` projects.
 Ensure `data source`,`User Id` and  `Password` are correct as per the database server configured earlier.

    - Publish ContactsManager WebApi on IIS:
      1. Right click on Evolent.ContactsMgmt.WebApi and click on Publish.
 A custom profile is already created in the project for publishing the WebApi in wwwroot folder of IIS.
 Modify the settings if required.
      2. Open IIS Manager.
 Under Application pools, add a new AppPool called `ContactsManagerAppPool`.
      3. Configure a new Website named `ContactsManagerApi` and select `ContactsManagerAppPool` under AppPool.
 In `Physical Path`, set the wwwroot directory where ContactManager WebApi was published.
 Also specify one of the available ports on the machine `e.g. 9000` .
      4. Check the `Start Website Immediately` checkbox and click OK.
 ContactsManager WebAPI should be up and running now.
      5. Open the browser and enter the URL `http://localhost:[port]/api/contact/getAllContacts`.
 You must see all the contacts you have added in the database during setup.

    - Publish ContactsManager MVC WebApp on IIS:
      1. Right click on Evolent.ContactsMgmt.WebApp and click on Publish.
 A custom profile is already created in the project for publishing the WebApp in wwwroot folder of IIS.
 Modify the settings if required.
      2. Open IIS Manager.
 Under Application pools, add a new AppPool called `ContactsManagerAppPool`.
      3. Configure a new Website named `ContactsManagerWebApp` and select `ContactsManagerAppPool` under AppPool.
 In `Physical Path`, set the wwwroot directory where ContactManager WebApp was published.
 Also specify one of the available ports on the machine `e.g. 9001` .
      4. Check the `Start Website Immediately` checkbox and click OK.
-ContactsManager WebAPI should be up and running now.
+ContactsManager WebApp should be up and running now.
       5. Open the browser and enter the URL `http://localhost:[port]/`.
 You must see the All Contacts list page.

-                             `ContactsManager setup is now completed.
-Thank you for installing it.`
+> ContactsManager setup is now completed.
+Thank you for installing it.

 # Author